SandyRodger/LS170-171/L5_transport_layer_security.md

 - HTTP requests are sent in plain text which makes them INHERENTLY INSECURE.
 - We can use the TLS Protcol to add security to HTTP communications.
 - TLS encryption allows us to encrypt messages so that only those with an authorised means of decoding the message can read it.
-- TLS encryptioin uses a combination of symmetric and asymmetric encryption.
+- TLS encryption uses a combination of symmetric and asymmetric encryption.
 - The TLS handshake is the way that a client and server exchange encryption keys.
 - A TLS handshake must be performed before secure data transfer can begin.
 It envolves several round-trips of latency and therefore has an impact on performance.
-- A Cipher suite is an agreed set of algorithms used by the client and the servers during the secure message exchange.
+- A cipher suite is an agreed set of algorithms used by the client and the servers during the secure message exchange.
 - TLS authentication is a means of verifying the identity of a participant in a message exchange.
-- TLS authentication is impolemented through the u=se of Digital Certificates.
+- TLS authentication is implemented through the use of Digital Certificates.
-- Certificates are signed by a certificate authority and work on the basis of a chain of trust, which leads uop to a small group of root Certificate Authorities.
+- Certificates are signed by a certificate authority and work on the basis of a chain of trust, which leads up to a small group of root Certificate Authorities.
 - The server's certificate is sent during the TLS handshake.
 - TLS integrity allows a way of testing whether a message has been altered during transit.
 - TLS integrity is implemented with the use of a MAC (Message Authentication Code).